 Everyone quickly becomes aware of the need to send SIP INVITE's with the Identity header.
 But the FCC is strict about the need to analyze incoming Identity headers.
 One major US service provider was put in the penalty box for failing to verify all calls entering its network.

 Vonage claims that it “completed all necessary network upgrades to its network infrastructure to be able to authenticate and verify caller ID information for calls exchanged with STIR/SHAKEN-enabled partners by June 30, 2021.”
 However, Vonage also explains that only “50% of inbound SIP calls [are] being validated as of today,” and that it is “coordinating with . . . partners and expects to expeditiously re-enable inbound processing of STIR/SHAKEN identification headers.”
 We [the FCC] find that this gap in Vonage’s use of STIR/SHAKEN falls short of the Commission’s requirement that a provider have “fully implemented the STIR/SHAKEN authentication framework” to maintain the exemption in section 64.6306(e).
 We conclude that this section must be read in light of section 64.6301(a), which defines the requirements for a voice service provider to “fully implement the STIR/SHAKEN authentication framework” in the first instance.
-In section 64.6301(a), the Commission requires a voice service provider to, among other things “verify caller identification information for all SIP calls it receives from another voice service provider . . . which it will terminate and for which the caller identification information has been authenticated.
+In section 64.6301(a), the Commission requires a voice service provider to, among other things “verify caller identification information for all SIP calls it receives from another voice service provider . . . which it will terminate and for which the caller identification information has been authenticated.”

-The verification process requires a few key steps:
+The verification process includes several key steps:

 A service provider can use the data as part of a program of blocking inbound nuisance calls.
 If a service provider does so, and uses that to block calls, then there are obligations for logging that data and providing for remediation.
 (I.e., callers have to be able to contact the blocking service provider.)
 In addition, certain SIP response codes must be used -- 603, 607, or 608 -- when blocking like this is done.